ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/lower_respiratory_infections/index.rst

 ---------------------------------
-This model is designed to be used for estimating DALYs due to LRI that are averted from a country-level intervention(e.g. food fortification or supplementation given to a percentage of the population) that can reduce IRI incidence as a downstream effect.
+This model is designed to be used for estimating DALYs due to LRI that are averted from a country-level intervention(e.g. food fortification or supplementation given to a percentage of the population) that can reduce LRI incidence as a downstream effect.

-There is substantial additional effort in GBD to divide LRI burden into the aetiologies of LRI, but for the use of this model, we do not included aetiologies in this simple model.
+There is substantial additional effort in GBD to divide LRI burden into the aetiologies of LRI, but we do not include aetiologies in this simple model.

 There are three sequelae associated with LRI.
-We do not consider Guillain-Barré syndrome in this model because the prevalence of it is too low to affect the overall disability weight.
+We are not tracking the long-term effects of Guillain-Barré syndrome (which can include paralysis, for example).
+However, since the prevalence of GBS is so low, there would probably not be much benefit in attempting to capture its long-term YLDs in addition to its short term YLDs.

 .. todo::